sophiechaudonneret/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/03-real-time-object-detection/01_project-report-real-time-object-detection.md

 </figure>

-The metrics used are the same as for FasterRCNN, and only the fifth version of Yolo has been tested, on high and low resolution images.
+The metrics used are the same as for FasterRCNN, and only the fifth version of Yolo has been tested, on high and low-resolution images.
 <div align="center">
 <col4 figure-id="tab:YOLOv5" class="labels-row1">
     <span>Resolution</span>